 A straightforward method to evaluate this is by letting your loved one stay with you for some time – a week should do.
 In a week, you will have almost had a clear picture of the kind of care that they need.
 The overall basics that you must keep in mind are:

 ● Their physical, mental, and social health

 ● Financial status- This is based on your capability and theirs

 ● The role other family members can play

 2. Assess Your Capabilities to Provide Care

 Conduct research on the amount of care and the responsibilities you need to address each day without leaving out anything.
 It will be easier to know how much you can handle without extra help with all the facts in mind.
 If the senior has a chronic disease, they will likely need 24 hours care with a strict health plan which must be adhered to.
 Can you or your relatives provide this?

 Some seniors may want to live with their loved ones, but that would indirectly ask them to sacrifice their life essentials to provide the best care.
 Giving them the best care amidst the challenges will provide incredible satisfaction, but it could lead to burnout in the long run, which is unhealthy.

 Caregiving requires physical, emotional, and financial support.
 It is almost impossible for one family member to do this unassisted.
 If you pool resources, the task becomes more manageable.
-A sibling may be available to live with them for some time.
+If you are based in Australia, for some services you need to read this free NDIS registration guide, and register with the NDIS Commission.
+Legally you need to register with the NDIS Commission if you provide some ‘high-risk’ support.
+A sibling may also be available to live with them if you are unable to for whatever reason.
 If you all decide to hire a caregiver, you will have to come together and decide how to get the funds to sustain that plan.